 What are the fun-filled activities for the babies to keep them enterained at home

-These are some fun-filled high chair activities and playmat activities for babies, who are sitting up by now and have developed good head control.
+These are some fun-filled high chair and playmat activities for babies who are sitting up by now and have developed good head control.
 However, if you are looking for fun ways to entertain a newborn at home, try these play ideas for babies aged 0 to 3 months.

 1. tummy time texture activities

-Fill up large size ziplock bags with different textures like lentils, peas, beads, etc. Make sure they are closed firmly and do not open up as your play with them.
-Use painter’s tape to stick them on the floor and let the baby enjoy tummy time texture explore.
-That is a great sensory activity and also helps strengthen the baby’s muscles.
+Fill up large size ziplock bags with different textures like lentils, peas, beads, etc. Make sure they are closed firmly and do not open up as your baby plays with them.
+Use painter’s tape to stick them on the floor and let the baby enjoy tummy time texture exploration.
+This is a great sensory activity and also helps strengthen the baby’s muscles.